SpongePowered/SpongeDocs/source/plugin/data/custom/datamanipulators.rst

 .. note::

-    :javadoc:`TypeToken`\ s are used by the server implementation to preserve the generic type of your values.
-They are created in one of two ways:
+    :javadoc:`TypeToken`\ s are used by the implementation to preserve the generic type of your values.
+Sponge provides a long list of pre-built tokens for the API in :javadoc:`TypeTokens`.

+    If you need to create your own, you can do this in one of two ways:

     - For non-generic types, use ``TypeToken.of(MyType.class)``
     - For generic types, create an anonymous class with ``TypeToken<MyGenericType<String>>() {}``